(i) the cost of housing continues to rise out of reach of Canadians,

 What about adjusting mortgage qualification criteria in favour of first-time home buyers rather than investors, or expanding some of the initiatives from the private sector, including new shared equity programs?

 The third point is money laundering in Canada.
 Yet another failure of Canada is our inability to address money laundering.
 The reason terms like the “Vancouver model” and “snow-washing” exist is because our nation is a global case study in how not to stop money laundering.
 Not only are our laws and regulations ineffective, but we poorly enforce the ones we have.
 Report after report shows that Canada largely fails to successfully convict money launderers.
 Almost three-quarters of people accused go free, a 2019 Global News investigation found.
 The Toronto Star found that 86% of charges laid for laundering the proceeds of crime were withdrawn or stayed.
 B.C.'s Attorney General shockingly found years ago that Ottawa had assigned precisely zero RCMP officers to fight money laundering in B.C.
-That only changed after January of this year.
+That changed only after January of this year.

 At the finance committee, Transparency International highlighted that the 2016 release of the Panama papers showcased Canada's global reputation as a desirable place for dirty cash.
 Five years later it found that nothing had changed.